 The fair values of the Company's cash, loan from a related party, trade and other payables, and amounts due to related party approximate their carrying values because of the short-term nature of these instruments.
-The fair value of the Company's available for sale investments is detailed in Note 3, and promissory notes payable are detailed in Note 7.
+The fair value of the Company's available for sale investments is detailed in Note 3.